chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

 The output would be:

 ```
-DEBUG: This would be the Chocolatey Silent Arguments: /S /Port:81 /Edition:LicenseKey /InstallationPath:c:\temp
+This would be the Chocolatey Silent Arguments: /S /Port:81 /Edition:LicenseKey /InstallationPath:c:\temp
 ```

 i.e. it is using the default values which we made at the top of the file